The debtor financing company you choose could be one of the most important business decisions you make as a business owner.

 The non-bank lending space has seen significant growth, particularly in debtor finance, and there are now more and more players entering the market.
 Additionally, seeking finance from avenues other than your bank is seen as more and more acceptable.
 Business owners now have access to dozens of different debtor financiers, and it is important to apply serious thought to which debtor financier you partner with.
 Debtor financiers get involved in your business and can therefore be a fantastic resource if the right financier is chosen.

-So, how do I choose the right debtor financing partner for my business, and what considerations should I make?
+So, how do you choose the right debtor financing partner for my business, and what considerations should I make?

 - Facility Structure: